Poset-free Families and Lubell-boundedness: Fans

-Harps introduced in~\cite{GriLiLu} are similar, except the maximum elements of the chains are also identified.
-So a harp can be viewed as a suspension of paths.

-By the theorem of Bukh~\cite{Buk} $\pi=e$ for posets $P$ that are trees (the Hasse diagram is a tree).
-Specifically, for trees $e=h-1$, where $h$ is the height (cf.~\cite{GriLiLu}).
-Since fans are trees, it follows that for the fan $P=\V(\ell_1,\ldots,\ell_k)$, $\ell_1\ge\cdots\ge \ell_k\ge 2$, $\pi=e=\ell_1-1$, so the asymptotic conjecture is true for fans.
-Here we give a simple direct proof of this fan result for fans by showing their L-boundedness.
-By comparison, Bukh's result requires a rather elaborate proof by probabilistic arguments.
+In our notation, Bukh's Tree Theorem~\cite{Buk} tells us that for posets $P$ for which the Hasse diagram is a tree, $\pi(P)=e(P)=h(P)-1$, where $h(P)$ is the height (cf.~\cite{GriLiLu}).
+It follows that for the fan $P=\V(\ell_1,\ldots,\ell_k)$, where $\ell_1\ge\cdots\ge \ell_k\ge 2$, $\pi(P)=e(P)=\ell_1-1$.
+We now give a simple direct proof of $\pi(P)=e(P)$ for fans by showing their L-boundedness.
+By comparison, the proof of Bukh's Tree Theorem, which is more general, requires more elaborate probabilistic arguments.